davidben/tls-trust-expressions/explainer.md

 TLS Trust Expressions avoids this ambiguity, and thus can be evaluated automatically in TLS software.

+### Client-specific DNS Names

+In some circumstances, it is possible to separate traffic by deploying services for different clients at different DNS names.
+For example, a payment processor might use a different subdomain for payment terminals from its browser-facing web services.
+Using separate endpoints allows the operator to separately configure the certificate and other TLS settings based on the needs of the two client populations.

+While this is often good practice, it only addresses very limited scenarios:

+* The site operator needs to set this up ahead of time.
+Once, say, payment terminals have already been deployed using the same endpoint as browser-facing services, it is difficult to separate them after the fact.

+* This strategy is only viable for clients where the DNS name is not user-visible.
+While a payment terminal's API endpoint is largely internal, users directly see and interact with the URLs and DNS names used for browser-facing web services.
+It would not be viable to use different DNS names for, say, older and newer browsers.

 ## References and Acknowledgements

 The authors thank Nick Harper, Sophie Schmieg, and Emily Stark for many valuable discussions and insights which led to this design, as well as review of early iterations of the draft specification.